john-ngugi/Django-folium-droughtIndex/README.md

 # Django-folium-droughtIndex
-a drought index calculation using google earth engine and folium
+A drought index calculation using google earth engine and folium